Rev Dr Kevin Hovey

 Research Interests

-Missions, missiology, missionary training, mission strategy, contextualization, Pentecostal ministry in spirit-world aware contexts
+Missions, missiology, missionary training, contextualization, Pentecostal ministry in global contexts

 Books